martinakraus/it-security-training/11_TaskInvestigation.md

-# Cross Site Request Forgery Example
+# Hack a Demo Application

 ## Preperation

-1. Open the application `csrf-sample-app`
+1. Open the application `hacking-demo-app`
 2. Run `npm i`
 3. Follow the instructions inside the `README.md` file